awsdocs/amazon-mwaa-user-guide/doc_source/t-apache-airflow-11012.md

 We recommend the following steps:

-1. Test your Python dependencies locally using the [aws\-mwaa\-local\-runner](https://github.com/aws/aws-mwaa-local-runner) on GitHub\.
+1. Test your DAGs, custom plugins, and Python dependencies locally using the [aws\-mwaa\-local\-runner](https://github.com/aws/aws-mwaa-local-runner) on GitHub\.

 1. Add the following package to your `requirements.txt`\.